k3s-io/k3s/docs/release/kubernetes-upgrade.md

 It may be necessary to create a new release candidate to accommodate changes in dependencies such as modifications in https://github.com/k3s-io/k3s-upgrade.
 To do this, repeat the previous process for tagging and increment the rc version.

-# Create system-agent-installer-k3s Release Images
+# Check system-agent-installer-k3s Release Images
 The system-agent-installer-k3s repository is used with Rancher v2prov system.
 Any K3s version set in Rancher KDM must be published here as well (RCs and full releases).
-[Go to the repo](https://github.com/rancher/system-agent-installer-k3s) and manually create a new release and tag it with the corresponding version numbers.
-This will kick off a build of the image.
+To ensure this synchronization, visit the [repository](https://github.com/rancher/system-agent-installer-k3s) and verify the creation of new releases and corresponding tags that align with the version numbers.

 Build progress can be tracked [here](https://hub.docker.com/r/rancher/system-agent-installer-k3s/tags).